This baked panko cod is coated in Dijon mustard and seasoned Panko breadcrumbs. Serve it with an easy, homemade tahini sauce.

 I mean, how could it not be?
 It’s got a lovely mild flavor, and it’s super versatile.

-Well, I recently got another fish delivery from Sitka Salmon Shares with, you guessed it, Alaska cod!
+Well, I recently got another fish delivery from our Community Supported Fishery with, you guessed it, Alaska cod!

 Cue a happy dance!